uswitch/nidhogg/README.md

+🚨 ⚠️THIS PROJECT IS NOW BEING ABANDONED ⚠️ 🚨

+We are only a small team and we don't have the capacity to maintain a tool we don't use anymore, so from now on we will be moving this project to Abandoned.
+Thank you to all the external contributors who have helped Nidhogg grow over the years.

 # Nidhogg

 Nidhogg is a controller that taints nodes based on whether a Pod from a specific Daemonset is running on them.